PedroCristo/README-TEST/README.md

 ![Fix Bug](./assets/images/readme/features/hangman-issue-fixed.jpg)
 * I had to rebuild the logo using the program  Patorjk (ASCII Art Generator) to avoid these issues.

+## Creating the Django app
+* Go the the Code Institute Gitpod Full Template[Template](https://github.com/Code-Institute-Org/gitpod-full-template)
+* Clik on Use This Template
+* Once the template is available in your repository click on Gitpod
+* When the image for the template and the Gitpod are ready open a new terminal to start a new Django App
+* Install Django and gunicorn: pip3 install django gunicorn
+* Install supporting database libraries dj_database_url and psycopg2 library: pip3 install dj_database_url psycopg2
+* Create file for requirements: in the terminal window type pip freeze --local > requirements.txt
+* Create project: in the terminal window type django-admin startproject your_project_name
+* Create app: in the terminal window type python3 manage.py startapp your_app_name
+* Add app to the list of installed apps in settings.py file: you_app_name
+* Migrate changes: in the terminal window type python3 manage.py migrate
+* Run the server to test if the app is installed, in the terminal window type python3 manage.py runserver
+* If the app has been installed correctly the window will display The install worked successfully!
+Congratulations!
 ## Deployment of This Project

 * This site was deployed by completing the following steps: